thoree/dviapp/README.md

 ![H_2](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;H_2 "H_2").
 The smaller circles in the plot correspond to these 10 profile simulations while the larger circles represent averages.
-For both other alternatives, `E1`, and `E1, E2`, IP is very close to 1.
+For both other alternatives, (`REF`, `E1`), and (`REF`,`E1, E2`), IP is very close to 1.

-The Y-axis in the panel to the right, shows that the alternative `E1,E2` to be the most powerful, as expected.
+The Y-axis in the panel to the right, shows the alternative (`REF`,`E1, E2`) to be the most powerful, as expected.
 The X-axes give information on `EP`.
 The baseline alternative, with only `REF` genotyped, gives the values 0 in both plots.
 This is obvious, since exclusion is not possible if only one brother is genotyped as two brothers need not share alleles.
 If there are more than two brothers, exclusion is indicated if more than four alleles are observed.
-Mutations are disregarded for exclusion calculations since allowing them would prohibit exclusion.
+Mutations are disregarded for exclusion calculations.
 If additional brothers are genotyped, exclusion is probable and also likely as evidenced by EP in the plot to the left and by the expected number of exclusions to the right.

 As for the `Power` module, simulations can be done either for built-in-cases or by loading a Familias file.